-Municipalities organise service housing and supported housing for disabled persons who need help and support in housing.
+If you need support and help with housing because of your disability, contact the services for disabled persons in your area.
 Read more on the InfoFinland page Supported and service housing.

-If you need alteration work in your home, or some disability equipment have to be installed there, your municipality of residence may reimburse you for them.
+If you need alteration work in your home or some disability equipment has to be installed there, you may be reimbursed for them.
 For example, your home can be changed in such a way that it is possible to get about in a wheelchair.
-Fixed disability equipment include, for example, various types of hoisting equipment and a fire alarm and doorbell for hearing impaired in which sound is replaced by light.
-The social worker of your municipality’s Office for Disabled Services will estimate together with you whether your home needs alteration work.
+Fixed disability equipment includes various types of hoisting equipment and a fire alarm and doorbell for hearing-impaired persons, that alert by using light instead of sound.
+A social worker of your municipality’s services for disabled persons will estimate together with you whether your home needs alteration work.

-Kela may pay for aids that are required for working and studying.
-You may be provided with aids if you cannot manage work or studying without certain aids or if work or study without them would be very difficult.
-You can ask at Kela how to get these aids.
+Kela may pay for aids and equipment that are required for working and studying.
+You may be provided with aids and equipment if you cannot manage work or studying without certain aids or equipment or if studying without them would be very difficult.
+You can ask at Kela how you can get these aids.

 National Institute for Health and WelfareDevices for getting aboutLink redirects to another website

-If you cannot use public transport because of your disability, you may be entitled to transport service (kuljetuspalvelu).
-If necessary, this also includes the services of an escort (saattaja) who helps you to travel.
+If you cannot use public transport because of your disability, you may be entitled to transport service.
+If necessary, this also includes the services of an escort who helps you to travel.
 The transport services and escort are available for journeys involving work, study or leisure.
-You can apply for transport service from the social worker of your municipality’s Office for Disabled Services.
+You can apply for transport services through the services for disabled persons in your area.
 You will pay a public transport-based charge for the transport service.
 You may also be entitled to a discount on public transport ticket prices because of your disability.
-Ask about these at the social services office of your municipality of residence.
+Ask your local services for disabled persons for more information.

 Finnish institute of health and welfareTransport service and escort serviceLink redirects to another website

-If you require a great deal of help in dealing with your daily life due to your disability, you can be assigned a personal assistant (henkilökohtainen avustaja).
+If you require a great deal of help in dealing with your daily life due to your disability, you can be assigned a personal assistant.
 The assistant can help you, for example, to cook, go to the shop, at your workplace, in studying or hobbies.
-Your municipality of residence pays the assistant’s wages.
-You can apply for assistant services at the social services office of your municipality of residence.
+Your wellbeing services county will pay the assistant’s wages.
+Apply for assistant services through the services for disabled persons of your area.